majkamichal/naivebayes/README.md

 level languages, such as `C` or `FORTRAN`.
 In fact, the `naivebayes` package utilizes only such functions for resource-intensive calculations.
-Currently, `naivebayes` supports following class conditional distributions: multinomial distribution for discrete features, Poisson distribution for non-negative integer (counts) features and Gaussian distribution or kernel density estimation for continuous features.
+Currently, `naivebayes` supports following class conditional distributions: categorical distribution for discrete features, Poisson distribution for non-negative integer (counts) features and Gaussian distribution or kernel density estimation for continuous features.